 What is Lewis Structure

 Lewis structure, also known as Lewis dot structure or electron dot structure, is a simple and straightforward way of representing the outermost electron shell in a chemical species like an atom, ion, or molecule.
-It shows how electrons are positioned around the atoms either as lone pairs or in a chemical bond, like a covalent bond or coordinate covalent bond.
+It shows how electrons are positioned around the atoms either as lone pairs or in a chemical bond, typically a covalent bond or a coordinate covalent bond.
 Dots represent the lone pairs of electrons, and lines represent the bonded electrons.
 Since an ion has a charge, the charge is placed as a superscript [1-4].

 Lewis structure is named after American chemist Gilbert Lewis.
 In 1916, he introduced valence bond theory, dot structures, and dashed lines to represent chemical bonds.

 Lewis Structure and Octet Rule

-The octet rule allows one to draw the Lewis structure of a compound.
+The octet rule is used to draw the Lewis structure of a compound.
 This rule applies to the outmost shell of an atom, which is also known as the valence shell.
 The electrons in the valence shell are known as valence electrons.
 The number of valence electrons of an element can be determined from the periodic table.

 All atoms gain or lose valence electrons to achieve a stable state, i.e., a state with the lowest potential energy.
 Therefore, atoms tend to have the desired number of electrons in their outermost shell that will enable them to achieve stability.
 By losing or gaining electrons, atoms take the electronic configuration of their neighboring inert gas atoms.
 Except for helium, which has 2 electrons, all inert gases have 8 electrons in their outermost shells.
 This rule that allows atoms to have up to 8 electrons in their valence shell is the octet rule [2-3].

 How to Draw Lewis Structure

 A Lewis structure consists of the following parts .